cereu-s/custom-c-compiler/readme.md

 # Custom C compiler
 A DIY compiler for a subset of the C language.
+This repository is based on the (ACWJ)[https://github.com/DoctorWkt/acwj] repository by (DoctorWkt)[https://github.com/DoctorWkt].

 ## Objective
 - Building a self compiling compiler - a compiler for C, written in C.